In this page

 Passing objects from templates to scripts

-Besides the basics of script execution, it is important to learn how to share data and pass objects between templates and scripts.
+After the script execution basics, the next step is to learn how to share information between PDF templates and scripts.

-Here is an example.
-You probably know that the currently signed-in Jira user is available as $user in the template code.
+Here is a concrete example.
+You probably know that the currently signed-in Jira user is available as $user in the PDF template.
 At the same time, this is also available as the object user in Groovy!

 Let's greet him: